ComScore

 Life Expectancy: 7-10 years

 One of the most identifiable dog breeds is the Great Dane.
 They’re just… huge.
 Tall and lanky, their pointy ears accentuate their stature.
-You can find them in many colors, including the stunning Harlequin, a black and white spotted pattern.
+You can find them in many colors, including brindle and the stunning Harlequin, a black and white spotted pattern.
 Protective and adaptable creatures, The Great Dane Club of America says these pups enjoy playtime with their family members and mentally stimulating activities.
 The biggest challenge is ensuring they maintain healthy joints.
 Intense exercise isn’t wise until at least two years old.

 big dog breeds great pyrenees